Cholesterol in the body

 - Swelling of limbs

-All these are the major symptoms relating to the critical heart condition of Atherosclerosis.
+All these are the major symptoms of the critical heart condition of Atherosclerosis.
 It is advised to immediately get in touch with a specialist doctor in case you face the above-mentioned symptoms.

 Bad Cholesterol and Diabetes

 In diabetes, a healthy balance between high-density lipoprotein (good cholesterol) and low-density lipoprotein (bad cholesterol) is disturbed in the body.
 People with diabetes have more chances of retaining bad cholesterol in the body.
-The cholesterol adheres to their arteries and damages their walls.
-It makes them more prone to serious heart diseases.
+The bad cholesterol adheres to their arteries and damages their walls.
+It makes diabetic people more prone to serious heart diseases.

 High Blood Pressure

 Gallstones form when the excess of bile in the gallbladder crystallizes.
-High cholesterol is the major reason behind the formation of gallstones (cholesterol gallstones).
+These are yet another serious side effect of excessive consumption of high cholesterol foods.
 Usually, gallstones cause an unforeseen pain in the right abdomen along with nausea or vomiting.
-When such a symptom surfaces or recurs, reach out for medical help.
+When a symptom of gallstones surfaces or recurs, reach out for medical help.
 In severe cases, cholesterol gallstones can cause inflammation of the gallbladder (cholecystitis) or the bile duct (cholangitis).
-The only way to prevent this side-effect is to keep a check on your diet.
+The only way to prevent this side-effect is to keep a check on cholesterol in your diet.
+You must avoid having junk food that contains lots of cheese and butter.
+A high intake of cheese and butter can shoot up the level of cholesterol in your body.

 Smoking aggravates the bad cholesterol levels and lowers good cholesterol in the body.
 Therefore, cholesterol keeps building upon the arteries and obstructs the blood flow.
 Smoking also majorly affects the oxygen-carrying capacity of the blood, leading to other health risks like heart attacks.

 These exercises are also known as cardio as they boost the heart’s pumping capacity.
 Brisk walking, jogging, cycling, running, squats, lunges, etc are the best cardiovascular exercises.
-Make these activities an integral part of your lifestyle and beat cholesterol problems.
+Make these activities an integral part of your lifestyle and beat high cholesterol levels.

 Keep diabetes under check

-Go for regular check-ups of diabetes and adapt to all the dietary and lifestyle changes that your doctor suggests.
-This will keep the LDL levels under control and prevent the aforementioned risks from occurring or getting worse.
+Go for regular check-ups of diabetes and adapt to all the dietary and lifestyle changes that lower the cholesterol levels.
+This will keep the LDL levels under control and prevent the aforementioned side effects of high cholesterol from occurring or getting worse.

 Healthy body weight

-It is important to maintain a healthy weight for a healthy cardiovascular system.
-High cholesterol diet can lead to obesity which further affects the level of good cholesterol.
+It is important to maintain a healthy weight to maintain healthy cholesterol levels.
+High cholesterol diet can lead to obesity which further lowers the level of good cholesterol.
 Obese people are at higher risks of heart diseases as bad cholesterol keeps depositing in the arteries.
+Therefore, shed off those extra kilos and it will balance the level of cholesterol in your body.

 Stick to all these healthy practices to keep the cholesterol problems away from your life.